jhellingman/tei2html/Wiki/ScratchPad.md

 CSS3 defines hanging punctuation, however, it is not supported by any browser. (http://www.w3schools.com/cssref/css3_pr_hanging-punctuation.asp)

-None of the work-arounds so-far have been satisfactory.
+None of the workarounds so-far have been satisfactory.

 See: http://dabblet.com/gist/9623025